 Birthday parties with big fun factor don’t need to be high in cost or hard to organise.
 Your home can be the perfect location for your kid’s big day.
-We have 11 of the best ideas to help you make your own fun and cater specifically to your child’s birthday wishlist.
+We have 11 ideas to help you create the best at home birthday party.

 1. Water party

 If your child’s birthday falls in the summer months, a water party is the perfect way for them to cool off with their friends.
 There are so many ways to get the party guests wet and laughing.
 Get your sprinklers out of the garage and pop them on the lawn, the kids will love running through them.
 Water guns and water balloons provide the best soaking methods for a water fight.
 If you want to be more environmentally friendly, then we have the perfect recipe for water sponges: all you need is kitchen sponges, string, scissors and a ruler.
 A waterslide is also sure to get the excitement levels up and can be placed on your lawn too.
 If you have a swimming pool, these ideas will complete the ultimate pool party.
 Get the sunscreen and hats ready, this will be a goodie.